computationalmystic/augur-group29/README.md

 (This work has been funded through the Alfred P. Sloan Foundation)

-## Sprint 3 (Expectations for the End)
+## Expectations for the End
 Augur has proven to be an unruly beast and our expectation at the beginning now seem much tougher.
+None of of Use cases haven't reached their full fruition but it isn't for a lack of trying.

 Use case 1: Have buttons that will condense or expand the graph based on the time parameters.
 Hopefully this will be the functioning the way it was described from the beginning.

 Use case 2: When the submit button is clicked for the repo search bar we want a second plot of lines to populate the graph.
 We are having trouble working on the backend on this however.

-Use case 3: On this one we are hoping to get the front end to actually work correctly so when you click the "add a time" button it will give you a scroll bar with values already inserted.
+Use case 3: On this use case we rotated between struggling to grab the correct information and presenting the grabbed information in a way that did not ruin the page.
+At times it seemed like we found how to at least hold on to the info that we wanted it was clear we were not retrieving it in a way that was healthy for the UI so we found ourselves repeatedly brought back to square one.